-As shown in the top graph above, home buyers have seen steadily (though slowly) declining mortgage interest rates over the past two years to current levels that are amongst the lowest we have ever seen.
-The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past several years, declining from 4.9% (in 2013) to 4.2% (in 2016).
+As shown in the top graph above, home buyers have seen steadily (though slowly) declining mortgage interest rates over the past several years to current levels that are amongst the lowest we have ever seen.
+The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past several years, and dropped to its lowest level (3.2%) in April 2016 that we have seen in many years.
 A low local unemployment rate and low mortgage interest rates continue to help our local housing market remain stable.

-HarrisonburgHousing today.com
+Harrisonburg Housing today.com